Help Fully Online Learners Complete Non-Graded Course Work

 Fig. 1: Example of hybrid learning agenda.

-Provide a slides that describes the flow.
+• Provide a slide that describes the flow of course delivery.
 An agenda for a week or unit can help describe to students what is being done during what mode of activity.

-Create a preparation for class checklist or a knowledge check poll or survey before the next class.
+• Create a preparation for the class checklist, knowledge check poll, or survey before the next class.
 Use this strategy to encourage activity completion before class.
 Note that you will take up responses in class.

 References